 If you can do your job remotely and don’t want to move, then bring up the idea of telecommuting to your employer.
 If you have already laid out the cost of relocating and the company can’t pick up the tab, your employer might be more open to letting you work remotely.

 Negotiating a relocation package with your employer is uncomfortable for many people but could save you thousands out of your pocket.
 If you prepare for the conversation, you’ll have more confidence negotiating.

 Whether you’re moving as part of a job transfer or just for a change of pace, we hope you’ll reach out to Apple Moving to assist with your move.
-We are one of the oldest moving companies in Texas, with decades of experience tackling corporate relocations.
+We are one of the oldest corporate and commercial moving companies in Texas, with decades of experience tackling corporate relocations.